TouK/nussknacker/docs/operations_guide/Lite.md

 ### Managing lifecycle of scenario

-State of the scenario can be viewed in the scenario list, in the scenario details view or via API .
+State of the scenario can be viewed in the scenario list, in the scenario details view or via API.
 Possible states can be grouped in the following categories:

 * Not running